Pest management is critical to food production

 Farmer-to-farmer trainings, exchanges and field schools have helped to spread push-pull throughout Kenya, Uganda, Tanzania, and other countries where stemborer and Striga affect maize, sorghum, and millet production.

-The implantation of push-pull is a low-cost agroecological practice that provides multiple benefits to farmers such as increase in food production, enhanced income, improved soil health and pest management as well as providing fodder to livestock.
+Push-pull is a low-cost agroecological practice that, when implemented, provides multiple benefits to farmers such as increase in food production, enhanced income, improved soil health and pest management as well as providing fodder to livestock.

 - Fischler, M., 2010.
 Impact Assessment of Push Pull Technology in Eastern Africa.
 Intercooperation, Switzerland, ICIPE Science Press, Nairobi.